-It's a pre-James Bond Daniel Craig here, and he's in blistering form as a man having an affair with a woman twice his age.
-Anne Reid plays the 'mother' of the film's title, and Hanif Kureishi's excellent writing follows the loneliness of her character, and the ramifications of the relationship at the core of the film.
+It’s a pre-James Bond Daniel Craig here, and he’s in blistering form as a man having an affair with a woman twice his age.
+Anne Reid plays the ‘mother’ of the movie’s title, and Hanif Kureishi’s excellent writing follows the loneliness of her character, and the ramifications of the relationship at the core of the movie.

 Director Roger Michell ended the 90s making the huge hit Notting Hill, but The Mother is one of four very different, really strong films that he made in the 2000s.
 It’s surprising that Anne Reid in particular didn’t get more recognition for this one, and Michell too.
 The director would explore themes of old age again, incidentally, in this year’s Le Week-End.

 8. Dark Blue

 With its pedigree and quality, it’s still a mystery why this police drama wasn’t a hit.
 Directed by Ron Shelton (Bull Durham, can Cup), with a screenplay adapted by David Ayer from a story by James Ellroy, it’s a story of corruption set during the LA riots of 1992.
 Kurt Russell plays Sergeant Eldon Perry, who specialises in on-the-spot capital punishment and plants evidence when it suits him, while Ving Rhames plays the chief who grows increasingly suspicious of Perry’s actions.

 Positively crackling with great dialogue, and boasting some brilliant performances from Russell and Rhames – their turns here are arguably among their best to date – Dark Blue is tense and engrossing from beginning to end.
 David Ayer received acclaim for his work on films like Training Day and the superb End Of Watch (which he also directed).
 Dark Blue is very much in keeping with those films, and if you haven’t seen it before, you really ought to track a copy of it down.